 Historical seagrass coverage estimates (ca. 1950 and 1982) for Tampa Bay were obtained through photo-interpretation of aerial images (TBRPC 1986; Haddad 1989; Tomasko et al. 2005).
 In 1988, the SWFWMD began a biennial seagrass mapping program to assess seagrass coverage and monitor seagrass recovery in Tampa Bay.
 Prior to 2002, aerial photographs were digitized before mapping (Tomasko et al. 2005).
 More recent assessments (2004–2020) use digitally acquired aerial imagery.
 Seagrass coverage estimates are based on images acquired during the late fall or early winter and are classified into two categories: patchy or continuous seagrass coverage (

 Sherwood et al. 2017).
 SWFWMD seagrass data in as well as analysis within a GIS format are available online.

 Numerous public and private sector partners have made significant investments to improve water quality in Tampa Bay.
-As a result, seagrass coverage has steadily increased since the 1980s.
-Coverage estimates from the three most recent surveys (2014, 2016, 2018) demonstrate that Tampa Bay harbors more than 40,000 acres of seagrass, a goal identified in the
+As a result, seagrass coverage has generally increased since the 1980s.
+Coverage estimates from 2014, 2016, and 2018 included more than 40,000 acres of seagrass, a goal identified in the

-Even with losses observed between 2018 and 2020 (SWFWMD provisional data), seagrasses have significantly recovered since the 1980s, essentially rebounding to coverage of the 1950s due to improvements in water quality in Tampa Bay.
+Even with losses observed between 2018 and 2020 (SWFWMD provisional data), seagrasses have significantly recovered relative to the 1980s due to improvements in water quality in Tampa Bay.